Rio de Janeiro in July: Weather, beaches and what to expect

 Rain is infrequent but not impossible, particularly in the first half of the month.
 By late July the sky tends to stay clear for days at a stretch, and the air quality improves noticeably without the humidity of summer.
 If you've been to Rio in January or February, July feels like a different city.

-One thing worth knowing: cold fronts (known locally as frentes frias) can pass through in July, bringing overcast skies and wind for a day or two.
-They usually clear quickly, but it's worth having a flexible itinerary rather than packing your one beach day right after arrival.
+One thing worth knowing: cold fronts can pass through in July, bringing overcast skies and wind for a day or two.
+They usually clear quickly, but it's worth having a flexible itinerary.
+For a broader look at how Rio's climate shifts across the year, the full weather guide covers it in detail.

 What to pack: light clothes for daytime, a mid-layer for evenings, and a compact waterproof layer for the occasional cold front.
 Sunscreen still applies because the winter sun in Rio is deceptive.
+For a full packing list, this guide covers everything you need for Rio.

 Can I go to the beach in July?